 Black Friday Ideas to Earn More

-One more nice idea is to start your sale beforehand.
-Don’t wait until actual Black Friday starts, outrun your competitors.
-The tendency shows that the sale period has been extending during the recent years and already takes at least four days.
+One more excellent idea is to start your sale beforehand.
+Don’t wait until actual Black Friday starts.
+Outrun your competitors.
+The tendency shows that the sale period has been extending over recent years and already takes at least four days.
 Launch your discounts a week before Black Friday - people are already at the track reviewing their shopping lists and making plans.
 So your offer will hit the mark.

-For your loyal customers, offer a VIP Club card or holiday coupon with extra discounts, special gifts, free shipping or some other perks.
-Send the email several days before the sale launch to make sure they won’t miss your offer among multiple promotional letters.
+Offer a VIP Club card or holiday coupon with extra discounts, special gifts, free shipping, or other perks for your loyal customers.
+Send the email several days before the sale launch to ensure they won’t miss your offer among multiple promotional letters.

 To provide a better user experience, consider adding some apps to your online store.
 You’ll benefit from the live chat in the rush hours - quick responses and instant problem-solving will lead to higher conversion.
 You may need one more employee to answer the chat.